 This last remedy can help to prevent developing cataracts and help to prevent the clouding from getting worse.
 Sunglasses are an absolute necessity.
 They aren’t just a fashion accessory.
 They protect our eyes from UV rays and other sun damage.

 Are cataracts scary?
-Yes, they definitely can be, but they don’t have to be.
+Since so many people suffer from cataracts, it would seem so.
+However, they don’t have to be.
 A big part of taking care of yourself is knowing what options are available.
 Natural remedies are highly effective when it comes to treating cataracts.
-Talk to your doctor for more information on understanding this disease.
+Talk to your doctor for more information on understanding this disease and preventing cloudy vision.